Sleeps 8/9 in 4 bedrooms; Children welcome

 At the front of the Highland Cottage there is a walled and paved courtyard with an ungated open entrance.
 This is an attractive place to relax and garden furniture is provided so that meals can be enjoyed in the sunshine.
 Visitors can stop on the unmade track beside the cottage to unpack their car, and a parking space is available in the quiet lane within a short walk.
 Low slung vehicles need to extra care on this path.
 A regular bus service is within a 5 minute walk offering direct access to Swanage, Corfe Castle, Wareham and Poole - making this an ideal cottage for visitors wishing to leave their car at home.
 Public house and village shop available in Langton Matravers and in Worth Matravers there is ‘The Square & Compass’ renowned for its local beers and ciders plus coastal views.

 Highland Cottage is a non smoking cottage.
 WiFi Internet is provided at a charge of £12.00 at Highland Cottage.
 Highland Cottage is available for weekly self catering holiday bookings from Saturday to Saturday.
 The normal arrival time at this holiday cottage is 14:30 and the normal departure time is 10:00.
-Short break weekend and midweek self catering holidays are available from and 30th October 2017 to 17th December 2017.
+Short break weekend and midweek self catering holidays are available from 30th October 2017 to 17th December 2017, 6th January 2018 to 22nd March 2018 and 27th October 2018 to 20th December 2018.

 The village of Acton in Dorset is a historic hamlet located between Swanage and Worth Matravers and is mostly comprised of small stone cottages.
 The location places you at the heart of Purbeck and within walking distance of some of the most interesting sites.